 Department Name/Job Location:

 This position is in the Department of Orthopaedic Surgery.
+The position is located at St. Louis Children’s Hospital.
+Local travel to satellite office will be necessary.
 This position is for the Medical School Campus.

 Position functions as an assistant to physician’s and staff in the application, maintenance, and removal of splints, casts, traction and other orthopaedic medical devices.
 Also monitors and orders casting and other medical appliances, including instruments.
 Clean instruments and cast rooms as per Environmental Health and Safety regulations.

 Performs splinting, casting, and application of traction under the direction of an orthopedic physician or resident.